Modern Slavery Statement

 Responsible Business is one of the key components of the way we work.
-Using the skills and expertise of our talented people, we want to have a positive impact in our communities.
+Using the skills and expertise of our talented people, we want to have a positive impact on our communities.

 Overview of our business

-Arthur Cox is one of Ireland’s largest law firms with offices in Belfast, London, New York and Silicon Valley.
+Arthur Cox LLP is one of Ireland’s largest law firms with offices in Belfast, London, New York, and San Francisco.
 Our practice encompasses all aspects of corporate and business law, and the firm provides a comprehensive service to international and domestic clients.
-Clients include multinational organisations, banks and financial institutions, government departments, State entities and new players in emerging industry sectors.
-The firm’s capabilities are delivered by approximately 850 people, including almost 350 lawyers.
+Clients include multinational organisations, banks and financial institutions, government departments, State entities, and new players in emerging industry sectors.
+The firm’s capabilities are delivered by approximately 830 people, including 600 legal staff.